General Auguste Jean Gabriel de Caulaincourt

 Arc de Triomphe: CAULAINCOURT on the east pillar

-Next Caulaincourt served with the Army of the Rhine and Moselle and joined the 1st Dragoons.
-During 1798 and 1799 he served with the Army of the Danube, then the Army of Switzerland, distinguishing himself in fighting at Ostrach and Lieptingen in March of 1799.
-That May Caulaincourt became aide-de-camp to General Klein, and the next month he fought at Zurich, being promoted afterwards to chef d'escadrons by Masséna.
-Serving under Lecourbe, he fought at the combat of Muotahal in October and was wounded by a lance blow.
-The next year Caulaincourt joined the Army of the Reserve and fought at Marengo where he was wounded by a shot to the head.
+Next Caulaincourt served with the Army of the Rhine and Moselle and he joined the 1st Dragoons.
+During 1798 and 1799 he served with the Army of the Danube and then the Army of Switzerland, distinguishing himself in fighting at Ostrach and Liptingen in March of 1799.
+That May Caulaincourt became aide-de-camp to General Klein and the next month he fought at Zürich, being promoted afterwards to chef d'escadrons by Masséna.
+Serving under Lecourbe, he fought at the combat of Muotathal in October and was wounded by a lance blow.
+The next year Caulaincourt joined the Army of the Reserve and he fought at Marengo where he was wounded by a shot to the head.

-In 1801 Auguste Caulaincourt was promoted to chef de brigade with the 19th Dragoons.
-Later he served in garrison with the 16th military division until 1804 when he became aide-de-camp to Prince Louis Bonaparte.
-For the campaign of 1805, Caulaincourt served in Bourcier's 4th Dragoon Division and fought at Austerlitz, and afterwards he was rewarded as a Commander of the Legion of Honor on Christmas Day.
-The next year he passed to the service of the King of Holland, Louis Bonaparte, remaining as an aide-de-camp and promoted to major general.
+In 1801 Caulaincourt was promoted to chef de brigade of the 19th Dragoons.
+Later he served in garrison with the 16th military division until 1804 when he became an aide-de-camp to Prince Louis Bonaparte.
+For the campaign of 1805, Caulaincourt served in Bourcier's 4th Dragoon Division and he fought at Austerlitz.
+Afterwards he was rewarded as a Commander of the Legion of Honor on Christmas Day.
+The next year he passed to the service of the King of Holland, Louis Bonaparte, remaining as an aide-de-camp and he was promoted to major general.
 During this time he served as Master of Horse and in February of 1807 he was awarded a Grand Cross of the Order of Merit of Holland.

-In early 1808, Caulaincourt returned to France as a général de brigade and joined a cavalry division forming at Poitiers.
+In early 1808 Caulaincourt returned to France as a général de brigade and he joined a cavalry division forming at Poitiers.
 Made a Baron of the Empire, he was immediately sent to Spain, where in July he seized de Cuenca.
 That November he joined the general staff of the Army of the Spain before taking command of the 2nd Brigade of La Houssaye's dragoon division the next month.
-Over the coming months, General Caulaincourt served under Soult at Chaves and Braga, and fought at Oporto and Penafiel.
+Over the coming months, General Caulaincourt served under Soult at Chaves and Braga, and he fought at Oporto and Penafiel.
 He commanded the advance guard at Villamagna, in this capacity seizing Amaranthe, and then commanded the rearguard as the French evacuated Amaranthe in May.
-That September Caulaincourt received a promotion to général de division, and then in November he took command of five brigades of dragoons of the cavalry of VIII Corps.
+In September of 1809 Caulaincourt received a promotion to général de division and then in November he took command of five brigades of dragoons of the cavalry of VIII Corps.

 Arriving at the front and finding Montbrun's aides in tears, Caulaincourt told them, "Follow me!
 Weep not for Montbrun, but come and avenge his death!"
 Murat ordered him to charge the Great Redoubt, and he responded, "You shall see me there, dead or alive."2 As he led the charge of the 5th Cuirassiers, he was killed by a cannonball.